Heartbreak and Outrage: These Are the Victims of the Santa Fe High School Shooting in Texas

-On Friday, a gunman killed ten people, mostly students, in a mass shooting at Santa Fe High School in Texas.
+On Friday, a gunman killed 10 people, mostly students, in a mass shooting at Santa Fe High School in Texas.
 Among those killed were an exchange student from Pakistan and a substitute teacher.

 The attack, which began around 7:30 a.m., comes just months after a mass shooting at a high school in Parkland, Florida, killed 17 people — and, less than a year before that, a mass shooter at a concert in Las Vegas killed 58.

+Weeks after the Vegas massacre, a gunman fatally shot 25 people, including a pregnant woman, at a church in Sutherland Springs, Texas.

-The suspect in the shooting has been identified as 17-year-old Dimitrios Pagourtzis, according to a news release from the Galveston County Sheriff.
-He is being held in the Galveston County Jail with no bond on capital murder charges.
+The suspect in the Santa Fe shooting has been identified as 17-year-old Dimitrios Pagourtzis, according to a news release from the Galveston County sheriff.
+He is being held in the Galveston County Jail without bond on capital murder charges.

-In addition to the dead, ten people were injured, including a school police officer who confronted the gunman and helped prevent more deaths, Texas Gov. Greg Abbott said.
+In addition to the dead, 13 people were injured, including a school police officer who confronted the gunman and helped prevent more deaths.

 Here is what we know about the slain, including their names, ages, photos and backgrounds, where available.